chrisant996/clink/docs/clink.md

 The simplest way to do that is just include the `display` and/or `description` fields when using [builder:addmatch()](#builder:addmatch).
 Refer to that function's documentation for usage details.

 However, older versions of Clink don't support those fields.
-And it may in some rare cases it may be desirable to display a list of possible completions that includes extra matches, or omits some matches (but that's discouraged because it can be confusing to users).
+And in some cases it may be desirable to display a list of possible completions that includes extra matches, or omits some matches (but that's discouraged because it can be confusing to users).

 A match generator can alternatively use [clink.ondisplaymatches()](#clink.ondisplaymatches) to register a function that will be called before matches are displayed (this is reset every time match generation is invoked).